-ANTI- academics.1 These concerns, however, have largely focused on whether economic credentialing "Economic credentialing," the prac- violates the Anti-Kickback Statute, tice by which health care provider raises other fraud and abuse issues. threatens the quality of health care, or restricts patient and physician choice.2 Aside from noting that the antitrust laws may apply economic credentialing decisions. the federal antitrust enforcement there has been relatively little antitrust analysis of economic credentialing, as distinguished from peer review credentialing, academic commentators and the courts.3 sparse."
-4 Of the few decisions dealing directly with economic creden-Economic credentialing has recently tialing, none have addressed credentialing case, Mahan v.
-Avera St. Luke's 6 for example, only addressed the issue of whether a hospital board's decision to close its staff violated the board's bylaws,7 and not whether the board's action violated the antitrust laws.
+ANTI- academics.
+These concerns. however, have largely focused on whether economic credentialing threatens the quality of health care, or restricts patient and physician choice.
+Aside from noting that the antitrust laws may apply to economic credentialing decisions, antitrust analysis of economic credentialing, as distinguished from peer review credentialing, by academic commentators and the courts.

+sparse."
+Of the few decisions dealing directly with economic creden-Economic credentialing has recently tialing, none have addressed credentialing case, Mahan v.
+Avera St. Luke's for example, only addressed the issue of whether a hospital board's decision to close its staff violated the board's bylaws, and not whether the board's action violated the antitrust laws.

-The lack of judicial guidance on the possible antitrust risks associated with economic credentialing, in particular, is glaring given that the "most common type of private [health-care related antitrust] claims involve[] staff privileges (...35%), with a physician denied membership on a hospital medical staff suing the hospital and the staff physicians involved in the denial allegation that the action was taken to prevent competition from the newcomer."8 The paucity of cases analyzing economic credentialing decisions from an antitrust perspective may, in at least part, be due to the general decline in federal enforcement and private antitrust claims based on hospital credentialing decisions as a result of "a shifting jurisprudence that is increasingly deferential to professionalism in the health market interactions."9
+The lack of judicial guidance on the possible antitrust risks associated with economic credentialing, in particular, is glaring given that the "most common type of private [health-care related antitrust] claims involve[] staff privileges (...35%), with a physician denied membership on a hospital medical staff suing the hospital and the staff physicians involved in the denial allegation that the action was taken to prevent competition from the newcomer."
+The paucity of cases analyzing economic credentialing decisions from an antitrust perspective may, in at least part, be due to the general decline in federal enforcement and private antitrust claims based on hospital credentialing decisions as a result of "a shifting jurisprudence that is increasingly deferential to professionalism in the health market interactions."9